Zeebrow/fmt-md-text/README.md

 # Dr. Cat

-Quickly render markdown text to the console.
+Quickly render markdown text to your Linux\* console.
 Written in Go with [glamour](https://github.com/charmbracelet/glamour).

+\* *There are issues rendering colored text in Powershell and CMD.
+[Powershell7.3.0-preview.4](https://github.com/PowerShell/PowerShell/releases/tag/v7.3.0-preview.4) promises virtual terminal fixes, but I haven't gotten them to work with `go` yet (with or without glamour).
+I'd like to support Windows, but can't yet.
+Sorry!*

 ## download release